Steam Boat Association of Australia

 On these pages you will find details of a variety of Australian steamboats and steamboat projects and links to other sites of interest to fans of maritime steam

-The Association meets quarterly, usually on the third Thursday of February, May.
+The Association meets quarterly, usually on the fourth Tuesday of February, May.
 August and November at 7.30pm at the Gladesville Bowling Club in Sydney.

 The association publishes a quarterly journal; 'Steam Leak" that includes details of steam boat activities, member's projects, technical articles of interest to the steam-boater and reports of member's cruises.